 How Long Am I Contagious with Shingles?

-Just like chickenpox, those with shingles will usually develop a red, itchy, blistery, rash that usually only appears on one side of the body and in most cases, the rash is isolated to your torso.
+Just like chickenpox, those with shingles will usually develop a red, itchy, blistering rash that usually only appears on one side of the body and in most cases, the rash is isolated to the torso.
 Yet, it can appear anywhere on your body.
-Other symptoms include high temperature, headache, and a general feeling of being unwell.
+Other symptoms include high temperature, a headache, and a general feeling of being unwell.

 Even if you’re on holiday in a warm climate, it’s still important to keep the dried-out rash as covered as possible – not just to minimise the chances of spreading infection, but also to protect this vulnerable area of skin from any sun damage.